Kabah lies fifteen miles south of Uxmal and is connected through a Mayan road known as a Sacbe.

 While almost certainly subordinate to its northern neighbor, Kabah was not a minor city.
 It was an important location in its own right and surprises today’s visitors with its own special ambiance.

 The main structure here is the Palace of the Masks, an imposing building used for religious rituals and other state ceremonies.
-The people of Kabah grew crops, participated in the great Maya trade routes, and kept a wary eye to the north.
+The people of Kabah grew crops, participated in the great Maya trade routes and kept a wary eye to the north.

-The succession of a new ruler was a major event in the Maya world, and one can imagine that spies from many nearby city-states were among the throngs gathered to watch the rituals and pageantry that marked the beginning of a new reign.
+The relationship between smaller cities and larger ones could change dramatically with the ascension of a new ruler in either location.
+The succession of a new ruler was a major event in the Maya world.
+One can imagine that spies from many nearby city-states were among the throngs gathered to watch the rituals and pageantry that marked the beginning of a new reign.

 Carved panels, doorjambs and lintels make this a breathtaking example of the incredibly advanced and complex Maya stone carving art.